-Our newest addition to our growing collection of specialised equipment, the ocular biometer measures the size and shape of the eye by looking at axial lengths, anterior chamber depth and keratometry.
+An ocular biometer measures the size and shape of the eye, specifically axial lengths (distance from the front to the back of the eye implicated in refractive error), anterior chamber depth (important for glaucoma) and keratometry (curvature of the cornea, the clear structure at the front of the eye).
 Each of these measurements aids in the management of diseases like cataract, and the monitoring of progressive myopia.
-Both our Adelaide and Woodville branches are equipped with either optical or ultrasound biometers.
+Both our Adelaide and Woodville branches are equipped with either optical or ultrasound biometers like the IOL Master, and most recently the Pentacam AXL Wave.

-Our optical biometers are crucial for our myopia patients.
-Axial myopia, or short-sightedness, is a condition that causes the eyeball to elongate and as a result light is focused in front of the retina causing blurred distance vision.
-As it progresses, the eye gets longer which increases the risk for retinal detachment due to the stretching of retinal tissue.
-The optical biometer measures axial length to monitor (link: /what-we-do/myopia-control text: myopia progression) and better manage myopic patients to reduce the risk of complications.
+Optical biometry is crucial for our myopia patients.
+Axial myopia, or short-sightedness, is a condition that causes the eyeball to elongate, which focusses light in front of the now displaced retina causing blurred distance vision.
+Axial lengths of 24mm are normal, and anything over 26.5mm increases the risk for retinal detachment due to the stretching of retinal tissue.
+The optical biometer measures axial length to monitor myopia progression and better manage myopic patients to reduce the risk of complications.
 It’s also useful for assessing the impact of orthokeratology on slowing myopia progression.